Outreach

 Community

-Team 188 strives to present STEM workshops to local youth in an engaging manner.
-By downsizing complex concepts into a hands-on activity, they can see firsthand that the future of STEM innovation is right at the tip of their fingers.
-For example, creating a paper straw rocket to explain the drag and thrust forces present in real rocket launches.
-In doing so, students from five different elementary schools within the Woburn community have been exposed to STEM concepts while gaining essential critical thinking and teamwork skills.
+Team 188 is committed to delivering STEM workshops to the local youth in a captivating way.
+By simplifying complex concepts into interactive activities, participants can directly experience the tangible aspects of STEM innovation.
+A prime example is the construction of paper straw rockets, an exercise designed to elucidate the principles of drag and thrust forces encountered in actual rocket launches.
+Through this approach, students from five distinct elementary schools in the Woburn area have been introduced to STEM principles, simultaneously cultivating vital skills in critical thinking and teamwork.

 Around the World